gullabi/collectivat.github.io/blog/_posts/2021-05-31-closing-suportmutu-en.md

 SuportMuTu has been a unique way of response in a very unique time demanded by the pandemic.
 For many, the introduction of confinement measures has been a radical change to the digital realm –be it for working, studying, organizing or getting informed.
 SuportMuTu showed that this change could be made in a way that doesn’t make language a barrier and even serve to create bonds in different sections of the community.
 We have set up a volunteer network powered by a digital infrastructure in a matter of weeks to address a very specific problem.
 Although it hasn’t reached a grand impact, we believe that it could be a blueprint for culturally-aware technology development.
 We are inviting developers, public institutions and activists to collaborate and apply in their own context.
 For that, we open-source our codebase in [Github][github].

-For questions and collaboration please leave us a note at _info-at-collectivat.cat_.
+For questions and collaboration please leave us a note at _info@collectivat.cat_.

 [goteo]: https://ca.goteo.org/project/fons-cooperatiu-front-l-emergencia-social-i-sanita
 [github]: https://github.com/CollectivaT-dev/suport_mt